AI Safety & Security - Stay Safe in the AI Age

 Be careful what you share online.
 Once it's out there, AI can use it forever.

 Share this knowledge.
-The more people understand AI, the harder scams become.
+The more people understand AI, the harder misleading schemes become.

 Healthy skepticism is your superpower in the AI age.